jacobaustin123/demos/README.md

 central_limit.py is a demonstration of the central limit theorem, computing means from arbitrary distributions and plotting the output as a histogram, which should approach a normal distribution.

+### mandelbrot.py

+A simple mandelbrot set generator.
+The size of the image and the number of iterations performed on each pixel can be changed.

 ### name_generator.py

 name_generator.py generates names and numbers in a variety of formats, for use in a variety of programs, like the grading